 In 2013, Wallace became one of three coaches in women's tennis history to reach the 600-win plateau.
 He is one of five active collegiate tennis coaches with at least 600 wins, and is one of five UGA coaches to reach the mark.
 In 2009, following another memorable campaign when Georgia advanced to its 10th NCAA Final Four, Wallace became the first person to ever be named the Intercollegiate Tennis Association National Coach of the Year four times.
 The 2010 season featured Chelsey Gullickson winning the NCAA singles title at the Dan Magill Tennis Complex.

 Wallace's teams are the picture of consistency.
-With the 2015 NCAA bid, Georgia has appeared in 29 straight NCAA Tournaments and has advanced to the "Final Four" 11 times.
+With the 2016 NCAA bid, Georgia has appeared in 30 straight NCAA Tournaments.
+They have advanced to the "Final Four" 11 times.
 Only once during his time as coach of the Bulldogs has the team missed the NCAA Tournament, and that was his first year back in 1986.

 A 1985 graduate of the University of Georgia, Wallace capped his playing career under legendary Bulldog head coach Dan Magill in 1984 after winning the SEC singles title at the No. 6 spot.
 The very next season, his first as coach of the Bulldogs, Wallace led a struggling team up the path of respectability by posting a 20-9 mark and landing a spot in the final Volvo Tennis/ITCA Top 25 poll.
 In 1987, just two years removed from a losing record, Georgia advanced to the national championship match.
 Although they didn't win it that year, the Bulldogs would have their day.